 James is currently working toward figuring out what he wants to major in.
 The UW offers so many great fields of study, and he hopes to find something that is both challenging and fun.
 His favorite stage of the writing process is brainstorming ideas and then organizing them.
 James has experience in a wide variety of writing styles but enjoys working with personal statements.
 He hopes to take full advantage of his college experience by meeting new people, joining clubs, and studying abroad.
 In his free time, he likes to keep up with the news, enjoy time with friends and family, and go on exciting adventures.

-JESSICA (EUN SEON) KIM - Undergraduate Tutor (on leave until Winter 2014)
+JESSICA (EUN SEON) KIM - Undergraduate Tutor (on leave until Autumn 2014)

 Jessica is a senior majoring in International Studies and English and minoring in Spanish.
 Her writing experiences are primarily of social sciences, literary analysis, and creative writing, but also extends to personal statements and career-related writings.
 Overall, she is great at grasping the general flow of a person's writing and helping them to develop thesis and evidence, and then organize and refine the writing.
 Believing that ideas best develop during conversations, she will listen and throw questions that help writers to better (re)approach their writing.
 Jessica loves to dance and sing when no one's watching, write poetry, travel, practice Spanish and Chinese, watch movies, attempt to make crafty things, and do spontaneous fun activities with friends.